dipamsen/notebook/src/regex.typ

 = Creating a Regex Engine

+#let filelink(raw-file) = {
+  link("https://github.com/dipamsen/regular/blob/main/" + raw-file.text, raw-file)
+}

-Note: The full repository for the regex engine I built and that is outlined below is at http://github.com/dipamsen/regular.
+Note: The full repository for the regex engine I built and that is outlined below is at https://github.com/dipamsen/regular.

 Let us dive into how one may create their own regular expressions engine.
 As mentioned earlier, the entire workflow contains three steps: